AMXX-Hunters/WeaponMod-guns-backup/README.md

 ## Installing a Gun Plugin for the Half-Life WeaponMod

 This guide will walk you through the steps to install a custom gun plugin for the Half-Life WeaponMod.
-Ensure you have the WeaponMod and Half-Life installed and set up before proceeding.
+Ensure you have the WeaponMod on your Half-Life server installed.

 - ![Half-Life WeaponMod](https://github.com/tmp64/weaponmod)
 ---